SIB Swiss Institute of Bioinformatics

-SIB’s mission is to leads and coordinates the field of bioinformatics in Switzerland.
-Our data science experts join forces to advance biological and medical research and enhance health by:
+SIB’s mission is to lead and coordinate the field of bioinformatics in Switzerland.
+Our data science experts join forces to advance biological and medical research and enhance health.
+The Swiss Institute of Bioinformatics:

-- offering the national and international life sciences community a cutting-edge infrastructure in bioinformatics, including resources, expertise and services;
+- provides the national and international life science community with a state-of-the-art bioinformatics infrastructure, including services, resources, expertise; and

-In this context, three groups from SIB dedicated to personalised health are working at Campus Biotech:
+In this context, three groups from SIB dedicated to personalized health are working at Campus Biotech:

 - Clinical bioinformatics: created in 2013, this group makes the link between the world of bioinformatics and the medical community.
 Its main objective is to engage in a collaborative work with Swiss hospitals to bridge the gap between current medical practices and technology outputs.
 The team’s missions are thus to establish common good practices for high-throughput omics data analysis in diagnostics across Swiss hospitals, and develop, implement and sustain state-of-the-art approaches and tools for upcoming technologies and medical needs in the field of data science.